infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 > [!info]- Participatory Structures and Policies
 > - Children's committees are set up and consistently participate in decision making on children's affairs
-> - Strong relationships must be  built with stakeholders in contact with children and part of the safety process (police, school staff, cci staff, parents etc)
+> - Strong relationships must be  built with stakeholders in contact with children and part of the safety process (cwc, social workers, police, school staff, cci staff, parents , lawyers etc)
 > -
 >